stvnfox/cymba/README.md

 **Key Features:**

 1. **Create Playlists:**
     - Easily create new playlists tailored to your mood, occasion, or musical preferences.
     - Add a personalized title and description to make each playlist unique.
 2. **Edit Existing Playlists:**
     - Fine-tune your playlists by adding or removing tracks with a simple drag-and-drop interface.
     - Edit playlist details such as title, description, and cover art for a personalized touch.
 3. **Delete Playlists:**
     - Remove playlists you no longer need with just a few clicks.
     - Confirmations are in place to avoid accidental deletions, ensuring your playlists are safe.
 4. **Seamless Spotify Integration:**
     - Connect your Spotify account seamlessly to access your existing playlists and preferences.
     - All changes made within Cymba reflect instantly on your Spotify account.
 5. **User-Friendly Interface:**
     - Intuitive design for users of all levels, making playlist management a breeze.
     - Responsive and easy-to-navigate interface for a delightful user experience.
 6. **Smart Suggestions:**
     - Receive intelligent track suggestions based on your listening history and playlist content.
     - Discover new music to enhance your playlists with a diverse range of songs.
-7. **Collaborative Playlist Editing:**
+7. **Collaborative Playlist Editing (Future):**
     - Invite friends to collaborate on your playlists, creating a shared music experience.
     - Real-time updates ensure everyone sees the changes made by collaborators instantly.
 8. **Privacy Controls:**
     - Set privacy settings for each playlist, choosing between public, private, or shared with specific users.
     - Maintain control over who can view and edit your playlists.

 **Security:**